simkesd/googlemaps-poi-loader/README.md

 I decided to test my knowledge of javascript and I've tried to make a library with some basic options.
 Google maps poi loader may be of use for you if you have a list of POIs you want to load to your map, and add some functionalities to that list such as loading only POIs of clicked element.

+For the demo you can visit [Demo Page](http://simkesd.github.io/googlemaps-poi-loader/demo.html).
 ### Usage

 You must load jquery, in my example I am using version 2.1.3.